 |0||Did not attempt the test||No assessable information provided.|

-- The IELTS General Training test is suitable for those applying to study below degree level.
+- Suitable for those applying to study below degree level.
 This includes an English-speaking school or college.

 - If you want to move to an English-speaking country to study, then you should take the IELTS Academic test.